TheSPSDAO/SPS-Validator/README.md

 You can take snapshots locally to take backups, and restore them without uploading them to the internet.

-- Run `./run.sh snapshot`.
-This will bring down your node while the snapshot runs.
+- `./run.sh snapshot`: This will bring down your node while the snapshot runs.
 - You will get a `snapshot.zip` file in the git repositories root directory.
 - You can either upload this zip to a publicly accessible URL and share it, or just restore it locally.
 - To restore it locally, copy the `snapshot.zip` file into `./sqitch/validator-data-latest.zip`. (`cp ./snapshot.zip ./sqitch/validator-data-latest`)
-- You can now run `./run.sh replay` and enter "n" when it asks if you want to download a fresh snapshot.
+- `./run.sh replay`: enter "n" when it asks if you want to download a fresh snapshot.

+### Commands Reference

+- `./run.sh stop`: stops the database, validator, and ui if running
+- `./run.sh <pg | validator | ui>`: stops the specific service
+- `./run.sh start`: starts the database and validator
+- `./run.sh start all`: starts either the database, validator, and ui
+- `./run.sh restart`: helpful wrapper around `./run.sh stop` and `./run.sh start`
+- `./run.sh logs`: trails the last 30 lines of logs
+- `./run.sh snapshot`: stops the validator and creates a snapshot of the database. this snapshot can be uploaded and used to restore another validator.
+- `./run.sh rebuild_service <validator | pg | ui>`: force rebuilds a service to apply new environment variables.
+- `./run.sh replay`: rebuilds your node from the snapshot. warning: **This will irrevocably destroy all local data, including blocks that have already been locally validated**: Be very careful here!
+- `./run.sh destroy`: completely removes the database, validator, and ui. warning: **This will irrevocably destroy all local data, including blocks that have already been locally validated**: Be very careful here!

 ## Local development